Neouvielle walking holiday; the Pyrenean Lake District

 The price shown for an Discoverer guided mountain walking week includes:

-- Communal dormitory accommodation at mountain refuges
+- Communal dormitory accommodation and all meals at mountain refuges

 - Packed lunch for each walking day